Lloegyr: Etymology

 The exact origin of the word is uncertain and has spawned a great deal of speculation.
-12th century AD author Geoffrey of Monmouth offered an etymology in his Historia regum Britanniae, deriving the names of Cambria, Loegria, and Albany from the sons of Brutus of Troy: Camber, Locrinus, and Albanactus, respectively, and makes them the eponymous kings of Wales/Cambria (Camber), England/Loegria (Locrinus), and Scotland/Albany (Albanactus).
-In 1982, noted linguist Eric Hamp suggested that Lloeg(y)r could be derived from a Proto-Celtic compound *(p)les-okri-s, meaning 'having a nearby border, being from near the border'.
-Ranko Matasović prefers to see Lloegr as coming from a Brittonic collective noun *Lāikor meaning ‘warriors’, the root of which he proposes gave Old Irish láech "warrior" (though some scholars regard the Old Irish word as a loan from Late Latin lāicus ‘layman; of the people’), from a Proto-Indo-European root *leh_{2}- "war".
-The suffix -wys found in numerous Welsh ethnic names, including Lloegrwys, is thought to possibly be derived from the Latin suffix -ēnsēs according to some.
-Richard Coates makes a suggestion which agrees semantically with Matasović's, but proposes instead that it is borrowed from West Germanic (i.e. pre-Old English) *laikārōs ‘performers of exploits, players (in a military sense), warriors’.
+12th-century author Geoffrey of Monmouth offered an etymology in his Historia regum Britanniae, deriving the names of Cambria, Loegria, and Albany from the sons of Brutus of Troy: Camber, Locrinus, and Albanactus, respectively, and makes them the eponymous kings of Wales/Cambria (Camber), England/Loegria (Locrinus), and Scotland/Albany (Albanactus).
+In 1982, noted linguist Eric Hamp suggested that Lloeg(y)r could be derived from a Proto-Celtic compound (p)les-okri-s, meaning 'having a nearby border, being from near the border'.
+Ranko Matasović prefers to see Lloegr as coming from a Brittonic collective noun *Lāikor meaning 'warriors', the root of which he proposes gave Old Irish láech 'warrior' (though some scholars regard the Old Irish word as a loan from Late Latin lāicus 'layman; of the people'), from a Proto-Indo-European root *leh_{2}- 'war'.
+The suffix -wys found in numerous Welsh ethnic names, including Lloëgrwys, is thought to possibly be derived from the Latin suffix -ēnsēs according to some.
+Richard Coates makes a suggestion which agrees semantically with Matasović's, but proposes instead that it is borrowed from West Germanic (i.e. pre-Old English) *laikārōs 'performers of exploits, players (in a military sense), warriors'.

-To the Welsh, Lloegyr was a foreign land with a foreign populace, distinct from the lands and peoples of the Cymry.
-Cymry is the Welsh word for themselves, and historically included all of the Britons living north and west of Lloegyr, south of the Scottish firths of Clyde and Forth, and not including the people of Cornwall and Devon.